UWCubeSat/cpp-boot-camp/notes/inheritance-1.md

 You've probably seen a lot of **static polymorphism**, also called **compile-time polymorphism**.
 This is just regular function overloading!
 - When multiple functions have the same name but different signatures, the compiler will pick which one to call based on the arguments passed
 - This happens at compile-time
+- This is what we abused when we wrote the redundant version of `printRank`

 <br>